-2016-A Segregation of Duties
+2017-A Segregation of Duties

-Condition: The District has a lack of segregation of duties in certain areas due to a limited staff.
+Condition: The Park District has a lack of segregation of duties in certain areas due to a limited staff, accordingly, does not have adequate internal accounting controls in revenue and expenditure functions.

 Criteria: A good system of internal accounting control contemplates an adequate segregation of duties so that no one individual handles a transaction from its inception to its completion.